Carequality/CEQSubscription/input/pagecontent/Actors_and_Transactions.md

 * ig-data\input\pagecontent\5_Actors_and_Transactions.md                                *
 *****************************************************************************************
 {% endcomment %} -->
 The Carequality Push Notification IG defines specific Actors and Transactions.
-All transactions require following the policies and requirements of the Carequality FHIR Implementation Guide, available at: [LINK]
+All transactions require following the security and authentication policies and requirements of the Carequality FHIR Implementation Guide, available at: [LINK]

 ### Actors